bahartmann/just-do-it/README.md

 ## Run test suite

-We're using RSpec in the tests.
-Run he suite with:
+The application has unit tests and systems tests, both written with RSpec.
+Run the suite with:

 ```
 bundle exec rspec